There’s No Place Like Home – Respite Care After Leaving Hospital

 As a consequence, it is hoped that strain on the NHS can be reduced, costs associated with providing hospital care for those who do not actually need it can be lowered, and a greater number of patients can return home and live more fulfilling, independent lives, supported by quality home care providers offering specialist or companion care.

-Abbots Care is a leading provider of in-home care services for the elderly, children and other people requiring specialist, companion or respite care.
+Abbots Care is a leading provider of in-home care services for the elderly, children and other people requiring specialist, companion or respite care after spending time in hospital.
 We are working together with Hertfordshire County Council and West Herts Hospital Trust to pilot a new scheme in hospitals, where patients will receive more assistance with mobility.